apache/flink-connector-prometheus/README.md

 This repository contains the following modules

 * [Prometheus Connector](./prometheus-connector): Flink Prometheus Connector implementation; supports optional request signer
+* [Sample application](./example-datastream-job): Sample application showing the usage of the connector with DataStream API.
+It also demonstrates how to configure the request signer.
 * [Amazon Managed Prometheus Request Signer](./amp-request-signer): Implementation of request signer for Amazon Managed Prometheus (AMP)
-* [Sample application](./msf-amp-example): Sample application using the Prometheus Connector; designed to run locally and on Amazon Managed Service for Apache Flink, and write to Amazon Managed Prometheus

 ## Building the Apache Flink Prometheus Connector from Source